Skip to main content

 Deployments defined in configuration are read-only and appear alongside database-managed deployments in the UI and API.

-GStreamer Requirement
+GStreamer requirement

 For more details, see the Azure Speech SDK compressed audio documentation.